GuangzheWen/web-softwaretools-plain/report/Features.md

 3. Features implementing one by one as component.
 4. Putting all components together then arrange routing.

-#### API features testing.
+## API features testing.

 APIs are like spanners in the hands of a car mechanic - if you're not familiar with them, it's hard to use them properly.
 So our first step is to test the API functionality, both to see what they can do and to find out what problems are potentially present in the implementation.
 Figuring this out will save time in future development and prevent you from being stuck wondering what a bug is about.

-I would like to show results first, I guess you do so, if you are interested in the details, find them as following.
+I would like to show results at first, I guess you do so, if you are interested in the details, find them as following.

-**Pets' API:**
+### **Pets' API test form:**

 | No.  | method | path                  | feature        | work? | use?        |
 | ---- | ------ | --------------------- | -------------- | ----- | ----------- |